zocterminal/zoc-rexx-syntax-highlighting-for-vscode/syntaxes/README.md

 ### file: rexx.tmLanguageNew.json

 JSON version created by the REXX script in the `make-syntaxes` folder.
-This file is the one that is actually referenced in the `package.json` for this project/release.
-See the readme file in that folder.
+This  is the one tmLanguage that is *actually* used now for this project/release (see the `package.json` file).
+See the also README file in the `make-syntaxes` folder on how to update/create this file.

 ### file: rexx.tmLanguage